bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 end
 ```

 The spec now passes.
-We took a bigger step by providing a non-trival implementation of the spare method.
+We took a bigger step by providing a non trival implementation of the spare() method.
 When the implementation is straight forward you can just type in the real implementation.
 There is no need to triangulate or fake it till you make it.
 Since this method is just a one-liner we went ahead and implemented it.
 Let's write the fourth spec.

 ```ruby
 it "when a strike is bowled, the total score is 10 +